 Eisai had embarked on a pilgrimage to China to study religious writings.
 When he returned from China years later, he brought powdered tea and tea seeds to the Rinzai temple.
 Those seeds were planted in the Kyoto hills near the temple where he lived.

 Powdered green tea was originally used by the temple priests to stay awake during the customary long periods of meditation.
-It, therefore, became a temple staple and a Zen ritual of the temple priests.
+It, therefore, became a temple staple and a Zen ritual for the temple priests.

-Tea ceremony principles that we celebrate today were established and ratified by the tea master, Sen Rikyu.
+The tea ceremony principles that we celebrate today were established and ratified by the tea master, Sen Rikyu.
 Rikyu was the son of a merchant.
 He gained great favor with the 3rd regent of Japan, Toyotomi Hideyoshi, who established Rikyu as his esteemed tea master.

 Sen Rikyu, under the authority of the regent, established the principles of the tea ceremony called “wabicha”.
 Wabicha is defined as the style of a simple and humble tea ceremony.
 The simple character of Rikyu’s tea ceremony continues to be taught and applied wherever a Chanoyu tea ceremony is practiced today.

-Wabicha is embodied in the philosophies of Wa, Kei, Sei Jaku.
+Wabicha is embodied in the philosophies of Wa, Kei, and Sei Jaku.
 Wabicha does not just guide the art of the tea ceremony but is intended to be integrated into one’s daily life.

 There are four principles embodied in the Chanoyu tea ceremony.
 Those principles, now four hundred years old, were established by Sen Rikyu.
 His purpose in refining the tea ceremony was to create a ceremonial art of simplicity and humility.
 Those philosophies are: